TinosNitso/VanityTXID-Plugin/README.md

 When uninstalling v1.2.0 there's an error which requires users to close and re-open the wallet.
 It's fixed in 1.2.1.

-Unfortunately I failed to include the proper source code in the last release/s.
+Unfortunately I failed to include the proper C++ code in the last release/s.
 Will fix it next time!
-I had a problem updating the source files.
+I had a problem updating the src files.

 ![alt text](https://github.com/TinosNitso/VanityTXID-Plugin/blob/main/Screenshot2.png)